mdolon/mdolon-dot-com/_posts/2018-12-15-how-running-changed-my-life.md

 risk tolerance.

 It wasn't until I ran my first marathon that I understood what (or whom) I looked to for hope in dire situations.
-I've always heard people say things like, 'my mom helped carry me through this' or 'I did that for my spouse,' but I feel that I have a much better understanding of that now.
+I've always heard people say things like, 'my mom helped carry me through this' or 'I did that for my spouse,' and I have a much better understanding of that now.
 Running a race may seem like a solo task but for me, and I assume many others, our families are there with us in mind and spirit, especially during those last, painful miles.